aklapatch/worship-attempt/notes.md

 - the menu where you move songs around glitches out and some songs move on their own sometimes.
 - songs in the schedule section, if there are duplicates, selecting the duplicate fails to have the song titles show up in the selection dialog boxes
  - RELATED ^^^ : I cannot select duplicates in the schedule songs dialog (not sure why)
+ - image list on img_test does not show images until you click onto the image import tab.

 ## TODO: usability
 - warnings ifa  song is not formatted correctly